Margin of safety, explained

 Why does a margin of safety matter?

-Every valuation rests on assumptions — growth, multiples, required return — and any of them can be wrong.
+Every valuation rests on assumptions about growth, multiples, and required return, and any of them can be wrong.
 A margin of safety absorbs those errors.
 It turns investing from a bet on being exactly right into a process that survives being somewhat wrong, which over time is what protects and compounds capital.
+The asymmetry is the reason it works.
+Paying $50 for something worth $100 means your estimate can be badly wrong before you lose any money, while paying $95 for the same thing means a small error wipes out the entire return.
+Both purchases might work out fine if you were right.
+Only one of them survives being wrong, and over a few decades of investing you will certainly be wrong sometimes, so the second question is the one that actually decides your results.

 Is margin of safety the same as a stop-loss?